nhoffman/ungapatchka/README.rst

 execution
 =========

-The ``pypack`` script provides the user interface, and uses standard UNIX command line syntax.
-Note that for development, it is convenient to run ``pypack`` from within the project directory by specifying the relative path to the script::
+The ``kapow`` script provides the user interface, and uses standard UNIX command line syntax.
+Note that for development, it is convenient to run ``kapow`` from within the project directory by specifying the relative path to the script::

-    % ./pypack
+    % ./kapow

 Commands are constructed as follows.
 Every command starts with the name of the script, followed by an "action" followed by a series of required or optional "arguments".
 The name of the script, the action, and options and their arguments are entered on the command line separated by spaces.
-Help text is available for both the ``pypack`` script and individual actions using the ``-h`` or ``--help`` options.
+Help text is available for both the ``kapow`` script and individual actions using the ``-h`` or ``--help`` options.

 unit tests